AbrarAlzubaidi/Registration-Django/Document.md

 - project endpoint

-  - `/admin`: this to login in to the dashboard as admin/user, what you will do inside it it will determine with the role you have. what i mean if you have admin role that means you can do anything and see all the tables without any privilege.
+  - `/admin`: this to login in to the dashboard as admin/user, what you will do inside it, it will be determined with the role you have. what i mean if you have admin role that means you can do anything and see all the tables without any privilege.
   - if you want to enter the dashboard as an admin, type `python manage.py createsuperuser` and fill your data, then try to login in with your admin credential.

 ## Views

-their are variety of endpoints for each app:
+their are variety of views for each app:

 - account app views [here](./accounts/views.py):